Cable vs Streaming: Cut the Cord or Buy a Bundle?

 Interestingly, a staggering 37+% of peak traffic in North America is taken up by Netflix.
 In some cases, as much as 70% of the internet “pipe” is taken up by streaming video.

-Those stats make it clear that heavy Netflix users are among the most likely to hit their data caps.
+Those stats make it clear that heavy streamers are among the most likely to hit their data caps.

 What About On-Demand and Smart TV?

-As of 2018, some providers have begun cutting deals with streaming services like Netflix.
-This means that Netflix is sometimes bundled with your Internet service as a perk for TV customers.
+As of 2018, some providers have begun cutting deals with streaming services like Netflix and Peacock.
+This means that some streaming services are sometimes bundled with your internet service as a perk for TV customers.

 To make things even more complicated, some providers have “smart TV” options that include perks like mobile viewing, extensive on-demand libraries, and other things that used to be streaming-only.